ibm-cloud-docs/satellite/infrastructure-plan.md

 To verify if you location is enabled for Red Hat CoreOS, see [Is my location enabled for Red Hat CoreOS](/docs/satellite?topic=satellite-locations#verify-coreos-location).

-The bring your own key (BYOK) or keep your own key (KYOK) feature is supported in RHCOS-enabled locations on {{site.data.keyword.openshiftshort}} 4.13 and later, on both RHEL and RHCOS hosts.
+The bring your own key (BYOK) or keep your own key (KYOK) feature is supported in CoreOS enabled locations on {{site.data.keyword.openshiftshort}} 4.13 and later, on both RHEL and RHCOS hosts.
 This feature encrypts cluster secrets only and is not available during cluster or worker pool creation.
 Enable it after cluster or worker pool creation by running the `ibmcloud oc kms enable` command.
 This feature cannot be disabled once enabled.
 {: note}